ryanrupert/StraddlingCheckerboards/README.md

 The motivation for this project was to build a encoder and decoder class for a straddling checkerboard.

 ## Tasks
-- [ ] Add in Spanish
+- [x] Add in Spanish
-- [ ] Add in German
+- [x] Add in German
+- [ ] Fix the conversion and display of accented characters
 - [ ] Add in more straddling checkerboards
 - [x] Make more module by using a text files or xml file to hold the tables

 ## History
 4/27/17

 Made the straddling checkerboards dynamic by placing them in a xml file.

 3/23/17